kant/IoTWatsonTrainingandPredictionApp/README.md

 <h1>How to build and run it:</h1>

-1. Clone this application code into your local env using 'git clone <git-URL>'
+1. Clone this application code into your local env using `git clone <git-URL>`
-2. Create an ".properties" file similar to "sample-properties.properties" provided.
+2. Create an `.properties` file similar to `sample-properties.properties` provided.
-3. Update Watson IBM Cloud credentials in for each service in this created ".properties" file.
+3. Update Watson IBM Cloud credentials in for each service in this created `.properties` file.
-3. Run the maven build through 'mvn clean package'.
-This will create 3 jars(one with dependencies, one with app code binaries and one containing both(WatsonVRTrainingApp-0.0.1-jar-with-dependencies.jar))
+3. Run the maven build through `mvn clean package`.
+This will create 3 jars (one with dependencies, one with app code binaries and one containing both (`WatsonVRTrainingApp-0.0.1-jar-with-dependencies.jar`))
 4. Main class to start any of above mentioned app is com.ibm.watson.WatsonVRTraining.LaunchApp.

 You can run any of below application: